wilbwill/assemblyCode/README.md

 # assemblyCode
-A couple programs written in pure assembly code.
+A couple programs written in assembly.

 multiplier.as is an assembly program that uses bit-shifting to multiply two simple numbers together.